Acosix/alfresco-mt-support/README.md

 ## alfresco-mmt.jar / apply_amps

-The default Alfresco installer creates folders where you can place AMP files for modules which Alfresco will install when you use the apply_amps script.
-Place the AMPs for the *de.acosix.alfresco.utility.repo* and *de.acosix.alfresco.mtsupport.repo* modules in that directory and execute the script to install them.
+The default Alfresco installer creates folders *amps* and *amps_share* where you can place AMP files for modules which Alfresco will install when you use the apply_amps script.
+Place the AMPs for the *de.acosix.alfresco.utility.repo* and *de.acosix.alfresco.mtsupport.repo* modules in the *amps* directory and execute the script to install them.
+You must restart Alfresco for the installation to take effect.

 Alternatively you can use the alfresco-mmt.jar to install the modules as [described in the documentation](http://docs.alfresco.com/5.1/concepts/dev-extensions-modules-management-tool.html).